phenyo-code/phenyo-code/README.md

 </p>

+## Currently:

-I’m currently working on a MERN stack e-commerce project.
+I’m working on a MERN stack e-commerce project.
 This full-stack web application is built using MongoDB, Express.js, React.js, and Node.js.
 The platform focuses on creating a seamless online shopping experience with features like user authentication, product management, cart functionality, and secure payment processing.

 The project aims to provide a scalable and responsive e-commerce solution that works across desktop and mobile devices.